-Student health records are kept separate from their educational records and are protected by HIPAA.
-Student health records are confidential and are not accessible to, or reviewed by, individuals from Programs, principal or instructional faculty or staff.
-Access to student health information is granted only to University Student Affairs personnel for the maintenance and compliance of immunization, tuberculosis tests and health physical requirements.
+Student health records are kept separate from their educational records and are protected by FERPA/HIPAA.
+General student health records not related to immunization or tuberculosis tests, are confidential and accessible, or can be reviewed, by MBKU officials only with the express written authorization from the student.
+Access to such files is restricted to the designated individuals and for limited purposes, as indicated in the written authorization.
+Access to student health information is granted only to the Program designee for the maintenance and compliance of immunization, tuberculosis tests and health physical requirements.
 Limited health information (i.e., immunization and tuberculosis screening results), for the purpose of compliance with clinical rotation participation, is granted to the Program designee.
-The immunization records as well as the tuberculosis screening results is maintained and released with permission from the student via "My Record Tracker" through Certiphi Screening.
-All student health records are destroyed immediately after graduation.
+The immunization records, as well as the tuberculosis screening results, are maintained and released with permission from the student various third party programs (e.g., "My Record Tracker" through Certiphi Screening) for ease of credentialing during clinical rotations.